eclipse-sumo/sumo.website/src/content/conference.md

   <small><b>Please keep in mind that the registration will close on April 30th, 2024 (at 23:59 CEST).</b></small>
 </div>

-The SUMO User Conference, held every year in Berlin since 2013, is a must-attend event for anyone involved with SUMO.
-It gathers international participants from the industry, research and public institutions - to present (among others) projects, studies and advancements all around traffic, simulation and SUMO.

-The conference is a great place to learn about new features, network with fellow enthusiasts, ask the developers, have fruitful discussions, exchange ideas and even start collaborations!

-# Save the date!

-SUMO User Conference 2024: **May 13-15** in Berlin.

 # Call for Papers